Multiple Reachability in Linear Dynamical Systems: Definitions and Basic Properties

-is a linear recurrence sequence of order at most $d$. \end{proposition} The proof of \Cref{prop:lrs to mat} is elementary, and \Cref{prop:mat to lrs} follows from the Cayley-Hamilton theorem, see \cite[Chapter 1]{recseq} for more details.
-Furthermore both operations are effective.
+is a linear recurrence sequence of order at most $d$. \end{proposition} The proof of \Cref{prop:lrs to mat} is elementary, and \Cref{prop:mat to lrs} follows from the Cayley-Hamilton theorem; See \cite[Chapter 1]{recseq} for more details.
+Furthermore, both propositions are effective.